Bar topnotchers in the Philippines: Highest and lowest topnotcher grades

-Jose Hontiveros obtained an average of 98% in 1911.
 A standard was created in 1940, when Claudio Teehankee (future Supreme Court Chief Justice), from the Ateneo Law School, got a grade of 94.35% when he topped the examinations.
 This record was obliterated four years later in 1944 when Jovito Salonga and Jose W. Diokno tied with the highest score of 95.3%.
 This was the first time that first place ended in a tie.
 When they took the 1944 Bar Exams, Atty.
 Salonga was an undergraduate at the UP College of Law while Atty.
 Diokno (future Senator) was an undergraduate of the University of Santo Tomas Faculty of Civil Law.
 After passing the bar, Atty.
 Salonga (future Senate President) went back to UP to complete his bachelor's degree in law, earning it in 1946.
 The only other instance of a tie at the first place in the bar exams was when Edwin Enrile (salutatorian of his Ateneo Law School class) and Florin Hilbay (an honor student of the UP College of Law) both garnered the same score in 1999.
 Atty.
 Enrile served as Deputy Executive Secretary to President Gloria Arroyo and as a Professorial Lecturer at the Ateneo Law School.
 Atty.
-Hilbay served as the Solicitor General from 2014 to 2016 and is the current dean of the Siliman University College of Law.
+Hilbay served as the Solicitor General from 2014 to 2016 and is the former dean of the Siliman University College of Law.
 After another four years, the "bar" was raised a few notches when Manuel G. Montecillo of the Far Eastern University Institute of Law got a grade of 95.50% when he bested all the bar examinees of 1948.
 The following year, another record was set when Anacleto C. Mañgaser, an alumnus of the Philippine Law School, got a grade of 95.85% when he topped the 1949 bar exams.

 The lowest grade was obtained by Ateneo Law School's Mercedita L. Ona, 83.55%, 2007, which erased the prior record of 84.10%, obtained by Adolfo Brillantes of Escuela de Derecho de Manila (now Manila Law College Foundation) in 1920.
 Atty.
 Ona was just the latest of women's first placers.
 In 1930, Tecla San Andres (an alumna of the UP College of Law and future Senator) broke the proverbial "glass ceiling" when she became the first woman to top the bar with a grade of 89.4%.
 Ameurfina A. Melencio (also an alumna of the UP College of Law and who later became a Justice of the Supreme Court) has the highest grade of all-female bar topnotchers in recorded history when she obtained a 93.85% rating in 1947.